Ring of Fire: Central America

-Panama

 Costa Rica

 Poás Volcano is an active 2708 m stratovolcano located in central Costa Rica; it has erupted 39 times since 1828.

 The Volcanological and Seismological Observatory of Costa Rica (OVSICORI, Observatorio Vulcanológico y Sismológico de Costa Rica) at the National University of Costa Rica has a dedicated team in charge of researching and monitoring the volcanoes, earthquakes, and other tectonic processes in the Central America Volcanic Arc.